-You have two 10 GB Fibre Ethernet ports available for host connections from each file module.
-The ports are located in slot 4.
+You have two 10 Gbps Fibre Ethernet ports available for host connections from each file module.
+The ports are on the PCI card located in slot 4.
 Connect your network cables to the Ethernet ports in these slots as applicable.
 Refer to Figure 9 on page 9.